shivxm7/shivxm7/README.md

-# Hi there! 👋 I'm Shivxm
+# Hi there! 👋 I'm Shivam

 🎓 **Pursuing B.Tech in Computer Science and Engineering**
 📍 Chandigarh Group of Colleges, CGC Landran, Mohali